 Fokion Zissiadis was born in Thessaloniki in 1956.
 He studied architecture at the Aristotle University of Thessaloniki and went on to do a Masters degree at the University of Pennsylvania in Philadelphia USA, graduating in 1983.
-His career to date has been in the hotel and tourism sector, continuing the family tradition as a shareholder in the well-known Sani Resort in Halkidiki and Vice President of Sani S.A.
+His career to date has been in the hotel and tourism sector, continuing the family tradition as a shareholder in the wellknown Sani Resort in Halkidiki and Vice President of Sani S.A.
 After liquidating his business at the end of 2015, he has been fully committed to exploring the world, and to attributing his trotting experiences on his photographic projects.

 He first took an interest in photography - mainly photographing buildings and urban landscapes - during his years as an architecture student.
 Later it was nature, on a small or large scale, which became his narrative priority, while he gradually developed more personal, interpretative views of the landscapes he sought to capture.
 His photography expressed a desire to preserve a wide-angle “view through a personal window” on the world around him.
 An active man with a passion for the natural world and a love of adventure, he planned journeys to particular destinations where nature reveals the primitive building blocks of which she is made, where the great age of the natural landscape is to be seen, where the visitor is challenged to engage fully and completely with the natural world around him.

-His photographic work covers a wide range of geological phenomena and diverse terrains: deserts, glaciers, savannahs, volcanoes, rivers, seas, mountain ranges and uplands.
-He has visited and photographed locations as varied as Peking, Moscow, New York, Los Angeles, Buenos Aires, the capital cities of Europe, Egypt, Patagonia, Botswana, Namibia, South Africa, the Bahamas, Israel, Cappadocia, Constantinople, Malta, Oman, Qatar, Dubai, Iceland, while, more recently, Greenland and Vietnam.
+His photographic work covers a wide range of geological phenomena and diverse terrains: deserts, glaciers, savannahs, jungles, volcanoes, rivers, seas, mountain ranges and uplands.
+He has visited and photographed locations as varied as Peking, Moscow, New York, Los Angeles, Buenos Aires, the capital cities of Europe, Egypt, Patagonia, Botswana, Namibia, South Africa, the Bahamas, Israel, Turkey, Malta, Oman, Qatar, Dubai, Iceland, while, more recently, Greenland and Vietnam.
 A travelling, photographic adventure in Morocco has been unfolding since early 2019, in tandem with the project on African Wild Life.
 In his travelling diary, Tanzania, Zanzibar and Rwanda are further included.

 His photographs use a keen geometrical sense to interpret the quintessence of the landscape with all those features through which the genius loci is expressed.
 Through his personal photographic idiom, Fokion Zissiadis expresses his own aesthetic sense of moment and place.
 The dwarfed human figures almost always included in his photographic compositions create a strong sense of the insignificance of man when confronted with the grandeur and majesty of the natural world.
-On all his photographic journeys he is accompanied by his lifetime partner and advisor - his wife Mata Tsolozidi Zissiadis.
+On most of his photographic journeys he is accompanied by his lifetime partner and advisor - his wife Mata Tsolozidi-Zissiadis.